Kong/docs.konghq.com/app/konnect/dev-portal/administrators/app-registration/enable-app-reg.md

   - Organization Admin
   - Service Admin

-- The Service packages have been created, versioned, and published to the
+- The Services have been created, versioned, and published to the
   {{site.konnect_short_name}} Dev Portal so that they appear in the Catalog.

 - If you are using [OpenID Connect](#oidc-flow) for your authorization, set up your